ads40/bare_metal_programming/content/posts/getting_started.md

   connection to the correct GPIO pins on the Raspberry Pi 4 device.
 - How to configure and run software on our development machine in order to be able to communicate via UART with the Raspberry Pi 4.

+There is a lot of material here, but it is worth taking the time to set out and explain each element properly, to ensure a solid foundation for the rest of the work that we will be pursuing.

 ## Resources